Libensemble/libensemble/docs/platforms/theta.rst

 Further notes on using Balsam:

 * Call ``balsamactivate`` in the batch script (see below).
-Make sure no active postgres databases are running on either login or MOM nodes before you calling ``qsub``.
-You can check with script ps_nodes_.
+Make sure no active postgres databases are running on either login or MOM nodes before calling ``qsub``.
+You can check with the script ps_nodes_.

+* Balsam requires PostgreSQL version 9.6.4 or later, but problems may be encountered when using the default ``pg_ctl`` and PostgreSQL 10.12 installation found in ``/usr/bin``.
+This may be resolved by loading the postgresql/9.6.12 within submission scripts that use Balsam.

 * By default there are a maximum of 128 connections to the database.
 Each worker will use a connection and a few extra are needed.
 To increase the number of connections append a new ``max_connections`` line to the ``balsamdb/postgresql.conf`` file under the database directory.
 E.g.~ ``max_connections=1024``

+* There is a Balsam module available (balsam/0.3.8), but the module's Python installation supersedes others when loaded.
+In practice, libEnsemble or other Python packages installed into another environment become inaccessible.
+Installing Balsam into a Python virtual environment is recommended instead.

 Read Balsam's documentation here_.

 .. note::
-    Balsam will create the run directories inside the data subdirectory within the database directory.
-From here, files can be staged out to the user directory (see the example batch script below).
+    Balsam will create run-specific directories inside ``data/my_workflow`` in the database directory.
+For example: ``$HOME/my_balsam_db/data/libe_workflow/job_run_libe_forces_b7073fa9/`` From here, files can be staged out to the user directory (see the example batch script below).

 Job Submission